shivamgarg19/People-Counter-App/WRITEUP.md

 ```
 python3 /opt/intel/openvino/deployment_tools/model_optimizer/mo_tf.py --input_model frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/ssd_v2_support.json
 ```
-  - The model was insufficient for the app because...
+  - The model was insufficient for the app because the accuracy of the model is not good (This model has best of all three)

-  - I tried to improve the model for the app by...
+  ## Final Model

+  After Researching 3 model for this project, none of the model seems promosing that's why i decided to to use intel pretrained model -> [person-detection-retail-0013](https://docs.openvinotoolkit.org/latest/_models_intel_person_detection_retail_0013_description_person_detection_retail_0013.html)

+This pretrained model work best is all aspect(Size, Inference time, Accuracy) compared to all 3 models.